azer/boxcars-archived/README.md

 $ boxcars config.json -port=8001
 ```

+You can change the configuration anytime during boxcars running.
+It'll be watching your file and reloading it only if it parses with no error.

 ## Configuration Examples

 I use below configuration for a static single-page app that connects to an HTTP API: